 Alternative loans, sometimes referred to as private loans, are not generally awarded as part of the original aid package, but are initiated by the student in the event that the award package does not provide enough funds to cover the academic budget.
-During the past year, many alternative loan lenders have either altered their lending policy or discontinued their loans altogether in light of financial constraints.
-Many of the alternative loans from private lenders require a cosigner to apply with the student borrower (isites.harvard.edu/icb/icb.do?keyword=k59562).
-However, there are a few options listed below that do not require a cosigner.
-And if the economy improves, there may be more options in the next few years.
+Many of the alternative loans from private lenders require a cosigner to apply with the student borrower.
+However, there are a few options listed below that do not require a co-signer.

 The Federal Direct GradPLUS loan is available to U.S. citizens or permanent residents.
-Interest is fixed at 7.9%.
-There is a 4% loan fee.
+Interest is fixed at 7.9%, and a 4% loan fee.
 Borrower benefits also exist.
 There is now a six-month deferment period (like a grace period) after graduation.
 To qualify for the GradPLUS loan, applicants must not have an adverse credit history.
 Individuals who don’t pass the credit check are eligible to obtain a co-signer and reapply.
 Interest on this loan is charged beginning at the first disbursement, and capitalization occurs prior to repayment.
-More information will be distributed during spring/summer.
+Capitalization is when the interest that has accrued is added into the balance.
+More information will be distributed during the spring/summer.

 Non-Federal Alternative Loan Options

 The Harvard University Credit Union offers a loan for students without a cosigner.
-Students can borrow up to a maximum yearly amount of $11,000.
-Variable interest rates are at Prime + margin (not yet finalized at the time of the printing of this Handbook).
+Students can borrow up to a maximum yearly amount of $12,000.
+Variable interest rates are at Prime + margin.
 After graduation there is a 6-month grace period, followed by a 20 year repayment.
 Borrower repayment benefits also exist for this loan.
-For more information, please visit http://harvardgrad.studentchoice.org/index.html
+For more information, please visit the HUECU website.

-Other lenders also offer alternative loans that will require credit-worthy cosigner.
+Other lenders also offer alternative loans that will require a credit-worthy co-signer.
 In some cases, you may receive a more favorable interest rate depending on your co-signer.
-Please review the Harvard website for such options: (isites.harvard.edu/icb/icb.do?keyword=k59562
+Please review the Harvard website for such options.

 The good news is that there are various loan options available to help students pay for their education.
 But the amount of debt you will incur to attend the GSD should be carefully considered.
-It’s a simple statement but true: loans must be repaid.
-Current credit card debt as well as undergraduate loans should also be taken into consideration.
-Before committing to the GSD, applications should understand how much school will cost them and the impact of debt, factoring in how much they can pay out of pocket and how much they need to borrow.
+Loans must be repaid.
+Current credit card debt, as well as undergraduate loans, should be taken into consideration.
+Before committing to the GSD, applicants should understand how much school will cost them and the impact the loans will have on their finances.
 The types and availability of loans should also be considered.
 Those students who have the option to do a split-thesis or studio semester in their final year should carefully consider the additional costs involved.
 See Changes in Enrollment.

-How much will I have to pay to relocate me/my family to the Harvard area?
+- How much will I have to pay to relocate to the Harvard area?

 To estimate your debt, use the figures from your financial aid award letter.
 Once your aid has been finalized, and you have considered the amount of federal and alternative loans you will need during your first year, multiply that amount by the number of years in your program.
 You should also factor in a realistic amount you and/or your family may be able to contribute.
 It may be good to overestimate what you will need, to accommodate for any out of the ordinary expenses or increases over the years.